 Step 3: Complete the Application Form

-To start this, visit the university’s admissions website and begin your online application.
-You may have to create an account, then fill in your personal details, upload any required documents, and share information about your academic background.
-Be sure to check everything carefully and confirm all the details are correct before submitting.
+To start, visit the university’s admissions website and begin your online application.
+You may have to create an account, fill in your personal details, upload the required documents, and share information about your academic background.
+Check everything carefully and confirm that all details are correct before submitting.

 Step 4: Pay the Application Fee